substrate-developer-hub/substrate-how-to-guides/docs/07-parachains/b-runtime-upgrades/upgrade-scheduler.md

 ## Steps

 ### 1. Define extrinsics in the runtime
-Ensure the extrinsics can only be called via root.
+Define extrinsics that you want to be scheduled.
+Ensure the extrinsics can only be called via root or a pallet origin.
+When scheduling the extrinsics from your pallet, use this origin.

 ```rust